My Demon Queen

 “Morning Noel.
 Your TALENT?”

-While ignoring my mom’s sparkling eyes, I went to the kitchen and got myself a glass cup and filled it up with drinking water.
+While ignoring my mom’s suspicious gaze, I went to the kitchen, got myself a glass cup and filled it up with drinking water.

 “Summoning,” Yeah...
 I’ll skip the details for now.
 “And I’m sorry to trouble you but please cook a little more.
 My summon is probably hungry.”